jkreller/youtube-screenshot-generator/README.md

 ## Requirements

 - Node.js (v18 or later)
-- ffmpeg (available on most package managers)
+- ffmpeg (includes `ffprobe` and is available on most package managers)

-The script downloads the video using `ytdl-core` and captures screenshots with `ffmpeg`.
+The script downloads the video using `ytdl-core` and captures screenshots with the `ffmpeg` command line tools.
+It no longer relies on the deprecated `fluent-ffmpeg` library.

 ## Installation